Monday, September 23, 2024

 If Current Rate exceeds Squelch Rate by less than 125% - Frequency Multiplier x1 .25 is used.

-This feature will automatically change through different multiplier levels while using the squelch level as control of where the step-ups should take place.
+This feature will change automatically through different multiplier levels while using the squelch level as control of where the "step-ups" should take place.

 This graph plots how the frequency conversion steps through the multiplication range using the difference between detected rate and the set squelch rate.
 As the squelch opens and the rate continues to climb, the multiplier will start stepping up, increasing the audio frequency.